JaeWong91/MS2-Marvel-Game/README.md

 1. Using [W3C Markup Validator](https://validator.w3.org/) and  to ensure there were no syntax errors in the HTML code.
 1. For CSS, I used [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/).
 1. Testing was performed using Google Chrome's device toggle feature.
-These include iPhones, Samsung Galaxy, iPad and iPad Pro.
+These include screen sizes of small, medium and large resolutions.
 1. Further tests were performed to ensure both games function as intended.
-Documents to show this will follow.
+Documents to show this will can be seen here.

-## Known Bugs

-- On my mobile device, the bottom section of the Battle page has the marvel background image cut-off.

 ## Deployment

+### Github

 This project was deployed to Gitub.
 This is done using the following steps: